Nuxt 3 integration

 mkdir plugins

-Next, create a Nuxt plugin file to implement for setting up Vue I18n.
+Next, create a Nuxt plugin file to set up Vue I18n.

 touch plugins/i18n.ts